Guhananush/Databricks-Declarative-Pipelines/README.md

 ![expectations flow](./assets/expectations-flow.png)

 Use expectations to apply quality constraints that validate data as it flows through ETL pipelines.
 Expectations provide greater insight into data quality metrics and allow you to fail updates or drop records when detecting invalid records.

+This article has an overview of expectations, including syntax examples and behavior options.
+For more advanced use cases and recommended best practices, see Expectation recommendations and advanced patterns.